georgiagibbs98/Coding-Girls/README.md

 <B>** Cautions: **</B>

 <p>
 For final webpage design, PLEASE ONLY DOWNLOAD the zip folder "bootstrap-3.3.7 - Final Product".
-Other files located in the Github does not contributes to our final webpage design.
+Other files located in the Github does not open the final webpage.
 </p>

 <B>Nevigations:</B>